 One of the best things about having beautifully white teeth is the ability to smile without anxiety everywhere you go.
-When your teeth have cracks, large fillings, a lot of decay, or deep stains, you may hide your smile and your personality.
-Dental crowns are a restorative dentistry procedure that we offer here in Rockville to any patient who wants to be able to smile freely again.
+When your teeth have cracks, large fillings, a lot of decay, are poorly positioned or have deep stains, you may hide your smile and your personality.
+Dental crowns are a restorative dentistry procedure that we offer here in Rockville Maryland to any patient who wants to be able to chew and smile freely again.
 Read on to learn if you could be a candidate for dental crowns and dental treatment.

 Who Needs Dental Crowns?

 A candidate for dental crowns is someone who has:

 - Broken teeth or cracked teeth that are not so bad that they should be removed.

 - Large dental fillings that cannot be made to look natural.

 - Damage from tooth decay that cannot be filled in a way that looks natural.

 - Dental issues and dental damage.

 - Root canal therapy that has damaged the structural integrity of the tooth.